Why Is My WordPress Site Losing Traffic? The Speed Tax You're Paying

 - ✓The fix isn't another plugin.
 It's replacing WordPress with a fast Next.js site that loads in under 1 second.

 You log into Google Search Console and the numbers are going in the wrong direction.
 Clicks down 18%.
 Impressions falling.
 Rankings that held for two years slowly sliding off page one.
+If speed is the cause, see what a WordPress migration actually costs.

 You haven't changed your content.
 You haven't done anything wrong.
 But your WordPress site is paying a speed tax, and Google is collecting it every single day.